Kern brook lamprey: Habitat loss

 O. hubbsi populations exist in rivers which are in proximity to dams and construction, which are not currently being managed in a way that is conducive to lamprey populations.
 Larval lamprey especially require rigid conditions for survival including fine silt for larval lamprey to bury in.
-Since this lamprey are in this life stage for a considerable portion of time, desctruction of this habitat due to dredging, construction, or mining has considerable impacts.
+Since this lamprey are in this life stage for a considerable portion of time, destruction of this habitat due to dredging, construction, or mining has considerable impacts.
 Change in water flow caused by dams can either flood rivers or dry out river beds, both which lowers O. hubbsi survival as certain water flow speeds and depths are needed for all life stages.

 Sink habitats

 Friant-Kern Canal, the waterway where the first population of O. hubbsi were found and described.

 The original O. hubbsi individuals described were found in the Friant-Kern canal, a concrete lined high speed waterway not suitable for spawning or larval growth.
 It is highly likely that the population found in this waterway does not contribute to species abundance and is a sink population.
-Further damming projects, if not properly mangaged for lamprey conservation, could isolate already fragmented populations of O. hubbsi in unsuitable environments.
+Further damming projects, if not properly managed for lamprey conservation, could isolate already fragmented populations of O. hubbsi in unsuitable environments.

 Conservation efforts

 From the initial description of the species in 1976, conservation of O. hubbsi has been highly recommended due to its limited range and fragmented population.
 A petition to list O. hubbsi as threatened was presented in 2003 but was rejected in 2004 due to insufficient information.
 The California Fish and Wildlife Department has listed O. hubbsi has a Species of Special Concern, meaning that they are vulnerable to extinction.
 An evaluation by researchers including Peter Moyle has given them status of special concern, meaning "The species is in decline or has a very limited distribution, so special management is needed to keep it from becoming threatened or endangered".
-Despite the status given, little work is being done to monitor or conserve these populations, likely due to their percived lack of economic, cultural, or social value.
+Despite the status given, little work is being done to monitor or conserve these populations, likely due to their perceived lack of economic, cultural, or social value.